pdm-project/call-for-features/README.md

 ## A Better project name?

 I am having a hard time thinking of a good project name.
 Any suggestion is welcomed!
+* Not longer than 5-6 characters
+* PyPI package name not occupied